NAMIBIA CAMPING SAFARI

-We enjoy a final breakfast before embarking on the last leg of our adventure, a 3 hour drive back to Windhoek, where we enjoy a final lunch together, reminiscing all the happenings of the past two weeks… highlights are to many to mention and lowlights hopefully none!
+We enjoy a final breakfast before embarking on the last leg of our Namibia camping tour, a 3 hour drive back to Windhoek, where we enjoy a final lunch together, reminiscing all the happenings of the past two weeks… highlights are too many to mention and lowlights hopefully none!

 What Altis says about this safari

 This Namibia camping safari is a once in a lifetime trip for those prepared to venture a little off the beaten track, as well as those who dont mind getting the hands dirty now and then.